wiai/xcdskd/README.md

 Standalone Installation with a Portable WinPython
 -------------------------------------------------

-1. On the current GitHub page, goto the button "<> Code" and select "Download ZIP", this will download "xcdskd-main.zip"
+1. At the top of the current GitHub page, click the button "<> Code" and select "Download ZIP", this will download "xcdskd-main.zip"

 2. Unpack "xcdskd-main.zip" to a working directory on your machine